Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 Step 2: Choose Your “Fill”

-To make an ocean drum is more of an art than a science.
-Allow students to experiment with different combinations of containers and fill.
-Once again, be creative with materials.
+Crafting an ocean drum is more of an art than a science.
+Allow your students to try out various combinations of containers and fill to discover what works best.
+Encourage them to be imaginative with their materials.
 Below are a few ideas for fill.

 • Rice/Quinoa